PKuzi01/portfolio-ppk/README.md

 #### 4 July 2023
 I worked on this on Sunday as well, and I tackled the accordion.
 A lot of exposure to SVG and figuring out the Bootstrap styling.
 I think it took 5 hours to carefully see the stack work and I have to say, I'm very happy I took that time.
 I still have to figure out how to keep the first entry in the accordion closed instead of collapsed, but I made it look really cool.
 Also I love how the colour palette is playing out on this website!
 I love it so so so much, it means so much that I spent the time picking out the colours.
 Wonderful.
 Today, I worked on the contact and footer sections, because I'm partially scared of starting with the portfolio section.
 But to curb that fear, I'm gonna plan out which projects I want on there, the copy for each of the project's descriptions, and then finding good pictures to show them, that's if I use images.
 I might turn them into links so that I don't los ethe visual evidence.
 Hopefully, that eases my anxiety about it, then the styling become a lot easier.
 Also, I enjoy doingthe responsive work a lot, because when I open up the webiste on my phone, the translation is so seamless.
 I love getting the practice in.
 Good day's work.

+#### 5 July 2023
+Okay, I got over the anxiety.
+I think I've decided on a way to link the project for my portfolio.
+I have to run through the webpage a few times, both on my laptop and on my phone.
+Then I have to get a few people to look through it and see how it works out.
+I should be done with it at the end of the week, and from there, I'm focussing on adding projects to the portfolio itself.
+I'm really happy at how it turned out.
+And I really love the colour palette.

 ### <ins>Overall</ins>
 * Rating: /10
 * Note to self: